OlivierDotNet/SharpTrigger/README.md

-# SharpTrigger
+## Introduction -- SharpTrigger
-Trigger Class Library that allows you to Fire &amp; Forget!
+SharpTrigger is a Class Library that allows you to Fire &amp; Forget methods!

 It's **THAT** simple!